KOBENDigital/Iconic/README.md

 ```
 <i class="material-icons">alarm</i> (Template: <i class="material-icons">{icon}</i>)
 ```
-So this file can be the same css file or another files use to extrac the icons property.
+So this file can be the same css file or another files use to extract the icons property.
 In the case of Material Icons for instance there is a file called <a href="https://github.com/google/material-design-icons/blob/master/iconfont/codepoints">codepoints</a> where you can extract the icons names from.

 #### Pre configured packages